mszeu/iSpingQuiz2CSV/README.md

 ## NOTES

 The program is experimental!
-Use it as your own risk.
+Use it at your own risk.

 ## COPYRIGHT & LICENSE
   Please refer to the **LICENSE** file that is part of this project.